brslv/escpr/README.md

 ```

 #### Escaping stuff
 ...is pretty easy.
-Just use the one and only publicly available method - *escape()*.
+Use the one and only publicly available method - *escape()*.

 Here's how: